telerik/xaml-docs/controls/radfiledialogs/features/environment-variables.md

 > When adding a new environment variable, you have to restart the application (if you started it from the .exe file).
 This is needed in order to get the new environement variables from Windows.
 If the application is started from Visual Studio, a restart of Visual Studio is required.

-## Common behavior
+## Common Behavior

->The examples in this section assume that you have an environment variable defined, named "test" with value - "D:\Test5".
+>The examples in this section assume that you have an environment variable defined, named "test" with a value of "D:\Test5".

-When typing an environment variable in the Path Navigation Pane of the file dialogs and typing enter, the Tree Navigation Pane will navigate to the respective directory. **Figure 1** demonstrates what will happen when typing %test% in the Path Navigation Pane.
+When typing an environment variable in the **Path Navigation Pane** of the file dialogs and typing enter, the **Tree Navigation Pane** will navigate to the respective directory. **Figure 1** demonstrates what will happen when typing %test% in the Path Navigation Pane.

 #### Figure 1: Typing an EV in the breadcrumb